rpmuller/ePubs/WP1.md

 leading at last to the Peloponnesian War (431-404), in which Athens was completely defeated.

-In spile of political collapse, the prestige of Athens survived, and throughout almost a millennium philosophy was centred there.
+In spite of political collapse, the prestige of Athens survived, and throughout almost a millennium philosophy was centered there.

 Alexandria eclipsed Athens in mathematics and science, but Plato and Aristotle had made Athens philosophically supreme.
 The